-352 Commonwealth was designed by Obed F. Smith, architect, and built in 1883-1884 by Vinal & Dodge, builders, for building contractor George Wheatland, Jr., probably for speculative sale.
-He is shown on the original building permit application for 352 Commonwealth, dated November 30, 1883.
+352 Commonwealth was designed by Obed F. Smith, architect, and built in 1883-1884 by Vinal & Dodge, masons, for building contractor George Wheatland, Jr. for speculative sale.
+He is shown as the owner on the original building permit application, dated November 30, 1883.
 The house was originally numbered 350 Commonwealth until about 1889, when 328 Commonwealth was built and the houses to the west of it were renumbered.

 Otis N. Jones was a partner in the firm of Otis Norcross & Company, dealers in crockery, earthenware, and pottery, and operators of a glass factory in Sandwich.

-Katherine Jones continued to live at 352 Commonwealth until about 1910, when she moved to the Hotel Vendôme.
+Kate Jones continued to live at 352 Commonwealth during the 1909-1910 winter season, after which she moved to the Hotel Vendôme.